 Olive Grouper, Epinephelus cifuentesi

-The Olive Grouper is found within patch reefs that are adjacent to sandy bottoms at depths between 120 and 400 feet.
-They reach a maximum length of 100 cm (39 inches) and weight up to 9 kg (20 pounds).
-As a rare relatively deep water species, not much is known about their behavioral patterns.
+The Olive Groupers are found within patch reefs that are adjacent to sandy bottoms at depths between 120 and 400 feet.
+They reach a maximum length of 100 cm (39 inches) and weigh up to 9 kg (20 pounds).
+The Olive Grouper was unknown in Mexican waters until I caught one off the Gordo Bank in 2006.
+They were previously only known to the Coco and Galapagos Islands and in the coastal waters of Costa Rica and Ecuador.
+They are a rare, relatively deep water species and little is known about their behavioral patterns.

 The Olive Grouper can be confused with the Gulf Coney, Hyporthodus acanthistius (nine dorsal spines, third, fourth, and fifth being the longest), the Star-Studded Grouper, Hyporthodus niphobles (eleven dorsal spines, second being the longest), and the Tenspine Grouper, Hyporthodus exsul(ten dorsal spines; 24-27 gill rakers).

 The Olive Groupers, although somewhat rare, are considered an excellent food fish.